stdlib-js/check-markdown-link-definitions-action/README.md

 # Workflow jobs:
 jobs:
   find_broken_links:
-    # Job name:
-    name: Find broken links in the current directory

     # Define the type of virtual host machine on which to run the job:
     runs-on: ubuntu-latest